langchain-ai/langchain/templates/cassandra-entomology-rag/README.md

 # cassandra-entomology-rag

-This package offers a basic chain template showcasing the RAG pattern utilizing a vector store on Astra DB / Apache Cassandra®.
+This template will perform RAG using Astra DB and Apache Cassandra®.

 ## Environment Setup